ygrayne/oberon-rtk/README.md

 # Dependencies and Prerequitites

 The RTK modules depend on modules in the Astrobe library.
 Hence, you need to have a registered copy of Astrobe for Cortex-M0.
+If you don't, get it.
+It's good.

-The Oberon modules are written for the current version of Astrobe for Cortex-M0, v9.0.3
+The Oberon modules are written using the current version of Astrobe for Cortex-M0, v9.0.3